 This post may contain affiliate links.
 Please see our disclosure policy.

-These air fresheners can hang on the car mirror, be placed in a dresser drawer, or in the bottom of the trash can.
+Wax air fresheners can be hung on the car mirror, placed in a dresser drawer, or kept in the bottom of the trash can.
+Anywhere you want the lovely natural aroma of essential oils, you can use them!

 I love a fresh-smelling car and house, but synthetic fragrances give me an instant headache.
-This is why I have resorted to making my own candles, homemade gel air fresheners, and diffusing essential oils in my home.
+This is why I have switched to using homemade scented soy candles, homemade gel air fresheners, and homemade room sprays in my home.

 I love that I can customize the scent and that I am receiving aromatherapy benefits all at the same time.